constantin-ungureanu-github/hadoop-cluster/Readme.md

 Also can modify the CPUs and memory options.
 Add the mapping IP-hostname for the desired nodes to the local machine.

-In our example with 3 nodes, just add following to C:\Windows\System32\drivers\etc\hosts if using Windows or to /etc/hosts if Linux.
+For example, with 3 nodes, just add following to C:\Windows\System32\drivers\etc\hosts if using Windows or to /etc/hosts if Linux.

 > 192.168.66.101 hadoop01.ambari.apache.org